 When finished with your cigarette, thoroughly extinguish it in the ashtray to prevent other cigarette butts from catching fire.
 After using the ashtray, push it back in completely.

 To remove the ashtray, press down on the lock spring plate and pull out.

-To reduce the chance of injury in case of an accident or sudden stop while driving, always push the ashtray back in completely after use.
+To reduce the chance of injury in case of an accident or sudden stop while driving, always completely close the ashtray after using it.